grannycart/subworld-shortstory1/second-version-draft.md

 Cassandra yanked the headset off her ears and another ping rang the hull of the *Prospect*.

 Evasive maneuvers were going to be useless if there was nothing to restrain their use of active sonar.
 As if to emphasize that point the pings started to come regularly: every thirty seconds or so.
 Cassandra now engaged in a nearly continuous battle to protect her hearing.
 The effort of removing the headphones and replacing them everything thirty seconds with each incoming ping --- a gesture that as a single instance was second nature --- began to weigh heavily on her already exhausted attention.
+Every ping broke her concentration.
+It was likely the sonar operator on the ship above knew that, and a secondary goal of timing pings was to try to make it more difficult for her to maintain a clear vision in her head of the situation.

 The pitch of the *Prospect's* propellers whined a little higher.
 Captain Percy was putting on a little more speed.
 Cassandra estimated by the sound of the props that they were moving at ten knots or so now.
 If their pursuers increased speed their engine noise would degrade the resolution of the returns from their pings.
 Active sonar became useless above 15 knots or so.
 The problem was that the *Prospect* could only maintain 15 knots submerged for an hour or two before completely depleting their battery leaving them dead in the water.
 At ten knots Captain Percy was trying to split the difference on burning up battery power and sneaking away from the penetrating gaze of the pings.